123sites/prework-study-guide/README.md

 ## Installation

-N/A
+The only installation I needed to do was to sign up with GitHub, set-up my SSH keys, and ensure that the terminal and my computer were working well.

 ## Usage

+This Study Guide will be used to help me remember what I need to know with coding.
+I will use this Study Guide to help me review my notes at this point.
+It will help me to determine what I need to study.

-This can be used to help study and prepare for coding!
-To use this Study Guide, you can review the notes in each section.
-For on what to study first, open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
+open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.
 There you will see a list of topics we learned from Prework along with a suggestion on which topic to study first.

 ## Credits

-NA
+There are no credits with this project.

 ## License